DorresteinLaboratory/NAP_ProteoSAFe/README.md

 python -m ipykernel install --user --name formatdb --display-name formatdb source deactivate
 ```
+Note that Anaconda Navigator can used instead. https://docs.anaconda.com/anaconda/navigator/

+Import the content of the following folder on your computer: https://github.com/DorresteinLaboratory/NAP_ProteoSAFe/tree/master/formatdb
-Import the formatdb.ipynb in Jupyter notebook.
+Open the formatdb.ipynb with Jupyter notebook.
-Set the new kernel: in the Jupyter interface, on the top menu Kernel >> Change Kernel >> formatdb.
+In the Jupyter notebook, set the new kernel -> On the top menu Kernel >> Change Kernel >> formatdb.

-with Python 3.
-Set a kernel with RDKit and Classyfire libraries
-[the script classyfire.py has to be added in the notebook folder].
-The resulting output can be uploaded on GNPS, and specified as input in NAP interface.
+The resulting output can be uploaded on GNPS, and specified as input in the NAP workflow interface.

 ## Installation for developers